Things to do in Lampang

 Lampang Walking Streets

-Just like many cities and towns nowadays, Lampang also has “walking streets”, early evening street markets that have local products for sale.
-There is one on Friday at Wang Nua street and one on Saturday and Sunday at Kad Kong Ta.
+Just like many cities and towns nowadays, the city also has “walking streets”, early evening street markets that have local products for sale.
+There is one on Friday at Wang Nua street (Cultural Street) and one on Saturday and Sunday at Kad Kong Ta.
 Products for sale include souvenirs, handicrafts, delicacies and local food.
 Most of these street markets also offer foot massage and local music.
 Highly recommended.
-The Lampang Walking Streets are amazing.
+These Walking Streets are amazing.
 These markets usually start at around sunset and last until about 2200.

 Ban Sao Nak